 Eluned Gramich is a writer, translator and editor, originally from west Wales.
 She has a BA in English Literature from Oxford University, an MA in Creative Writing (Prose) from the University of East Anglia, and she has recently completed a PhD in Creative and Critical Writing at Aberystwyth and Cardiff Universities, funded by the SWW DTP.
-She has lived in England, Germany, and Tokyo, Japan, and now she has settled in Cardiff with her husband and little daughter.
-She spends her free time learning languages, going for rambles in the countryside, or just relaxing in the garden on sunny days.
+She has lived in England, Germany, and Tokyo, Japan, and now she has settled in Aberystwyth where she works as a librarian in the National Library of Wales.
+She spends her free time learning languages, going for rambles in the countryside, or just relaxing in the garden on sunny days with her husband and daughter.

 Eluned’s short stories and creative essays have appeared in several magazines and anthologies.
-Her memoir, Woman Who Brings the Rain, won the inaugural New Welsh Writing Awards and went on to be shortlisted for the Wales Book of the Year.
+Her memoir, Woman Who Brings the Rain, won the inaugural New Welsh Writing Awards and went on to be shortlisted for the Wales Book of the Year 2016.
 She is currently taking part in the literary exchange programme, Ulysses’ Shelter, organised by Literature Across Frontiers.
-Most recently, a short story was commissioned and broadcast on Radio 4’s Short Works programme.
+Most recently, a short story, ‘Arawn and her dogs’ was commissioned and broadcast on Radio 4’s Short Works programme.
+Her début novel, Windstill, is out in November 2022 with Honno.

 Highly Commended in the Penfro Short Story competition 2018